 It is unlawful to accumulate or store junk items in open air.
 This includes litter, trash, furniture, mattresses, appliances, wrecked or inoperative vehicles, car parts, salvage materials and any object that is normally considered useless or inoperable in its present condition.

-No person shall park a truck, tractor, trailer, recreational vehicle, camper, boat or ominibus with a gross vehicle weight rating (GVWR) of over fifteen thousand (15,000) pounds or greater on any street or any part of a street.
+No person shall park a truck, tractor, trailer, recreational vehicle, camper, boat or ominibus with a gross vehicle weight rating (GVWR) of over ten thousand (10,000) pounds or greater on any street or any part of a street.
 In addition no person shall park a trailer on any street or any part of any street if it is unattached or not connected to a towing vehicle.

 Whenever snow has fallen and the accumulation is such that is covers the streets and highways, an emergency shall exist and no vehicle shall be parked on the street or highways.